Wiolinek/real-estate/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Project Status

+Project is: _in progress_

+## Room for Improvement

+- mobile view fix
+- accessibility improve
+- implement email sending

+## License

+This website was built by Wiola Polok www.u-v.codes.
+Copyright @ 2022 Wiola Polok www.u-v.codes.
+All Rights Reserved.
+You are allowed to use it for both personal and commercial use, but not to claim it as your own design.

+## Contact

+Created by [@Wiolinek](https://github.com/Wiolinek) - feel free to contact me!